For more of our favourite books and latest reads, check out #picklesandpordsrecommend on Instagram

 There are so many reasons to spend time at the library with your child, and take full advantage of the opportunity to borrow new books.
 I can’t recommend it

 highly enough.
 If you would like to purchase a book, going in to a book store affords you the opportunity of seeing the book’s size and shape before you buy it.
 Supporting local book stores is also a great thing.
 If you tend to do a lot of purchasing online, there are lots of places to buy.
-I have also included links to purchase with my reviews below.
-Please note (in the interests of full disclosure!) that these are affiliate links, which means that I get commission if you purchase through the links.
 Even so, I’ll say it again and again – if you’ve got kids, get to know your local library!

 Where is the Green Sheep? by Mem Fox and Judy Horacek